hydrolarus/cytosol/README.md

 ### Environment

-The environment is a large unsorted set of `record`s and `enzyme`s.
-Records and enzymes can be added or removed from the environment.
+The environment is a large unsorted set of `record`s.
+Records can be added or removed from the environment.

-To check or bind to a record or enzyme in the environment they need to be in the "execution factor" list of `gene` functions or in the "reactant list" of `enzyme`s.
+To check or bind to a record in the environment they need to be in the "execution factor" list of `gene` functions or in the "reactant list" of `rule`s.

 A `cytosol` program can only add new things into the environment by using the `express` statement in `gene` functions.

-The "host application" that manages the execution of `cytosol` program can also inject or remove `record`s or `enzyme`s freely.
+The "host application" that manages the execution of `cytosol` program can also inject or remove `record`s freely.

 ### `gene` functions